ECE461/project-f2024/README.md

     * `RU` = Ramp Up
     * `RM` = Responsive Maintainer
 * Weights:
     * `LC` = weight of the net score depends on the licensing score.
-Package is automatically rejected for ACME if it doesn't match the LGPLv2.0 license regardless of other metrics.
+Package is automatically rejected for ACME if it doesn't match the LGPLv2.0 license regardless of other metrics, score will be pulled down to 0 due to the binary nature of the metric.
+    * `BF` = 0.4, according to Sarah's requirements, bus factor is the most important metric in determining repository validity
+    * `CM` = 0.15, while closed issues and raised issues can indicate correctness it is possible that they are not a direct correlation
+    * `RU` = 0.15, our target 'stakeholders', or users, of the product are engineers that are capable and used to learning new how new packages work
+    * `RM` = 0.3, this metric is similar to bus factor because it shows a continuous effort to maintain the package if any issues were brought up
 ## External Dependencies
 * **axios**: A promise-based HTTP client for making requests to the npm Registry and GitHub REST APIs.
 It simplifies the process of handling asynchronous requests and managing responses, making it easier to interact with external services.
-* **isomorphic-git**: A JavaScript library that allows for shallow cloning of Git repositories in both browser and Node.js environments.
 * **minimist**: A lightweight module for parsing command-line arguments.
 It enables easy extraction of arguments from the CLI, allowing for flexible and user-friendly command-line interfaces in your application.
+* **jest**: A javascript testing framework

 ## Logging
 * **LOG_LEVEL**